Harmony in the Garden Blog

 designing a meadow garden

-I have several euphorbia ‘Blackbirds’ planted throughout this space, providing that deep, dark maroon foliage year-round.
+I have several euphorbia ‘Blackbirds’ planted throughout this area, providing deep, dark maroon foliage year-round.

 Creating a rain garden